A Complete Travel Guide to the Harz Mountains: 9 Best Things to Do in Germany’s Secret Adventure Wonderland

 The road network in the Harz is well-developed and it’s fast to go pretty much anywhere in the region.
 You’d be hard-pressed to find trips inside the Harz Mountains that take more than an hour of driving.

 Parking is generally free in many places.
 In the towns and near attractions, you may have to pay a small fee if you park centrally.
+It’s a good idea to bring cash (euro coins) in those cases.

 By public transport